Culinary delights and enjoyment while traveling – see the food blog

 Enjoy wellness and spa experiences

-Hotels for connoisseurs in the pleasure blog
+Hotels for gourmets in the gourmet blog

 Gourmet trips are more than just good food – they are a journey of discovery through the flavours of a region.
 Whether a glass of South Tyrolean Lagrein with a view of the Dolomites, freshly caught oysters on Canada's coast or a pint in a rustic Irish pub – every region has its specialties.
 Every trip tells its own culinary story.